 Wrapping it up

-That might’ve seemed scary, wasn’t it?
-Of the aberrations we’ve gone over, it’s important to remember that a good chunk of them can be easily remedied or ignored.
+That might’ve seemed scary.
+Of the optical aberrations we’ve gone over, it’s important to remember that a good chunk of them can be easily remedied or ignored.
 It’s very possible that you’ve simply looked right past several aberrations with your telescope on a regular basis and not even noticed them until now.
 While we certainly recommend scrutinizing your telescope to learn about any possible issues, it’s important to not get caught up in them too much – fix the ones that you can, and learn to work around the ones that you can’t.
 Above all, remember that even a relatively lousy telescope can be a lot of fun if you learn to recognize its limitations.